 In the acquire phase, the company offers initial implementation at little or no cost to the new customer and the customer is considered to remain in this phase if its revenue is less than $100,000 in the respective year.
 In the next stage, Expand, Palantir continues to further expand the implementation, pinpointing specific pain points and challenges; this phase is entered once revenue from the customer exceeds $100,000.
 The customer enters the scale phase once everything is implemented and configured and the client adds their own software to sit atop Palantir’s platform.

 How does Palantir make money?

-Palantir added 20 new customers in Q2, up 13% year-over-year (YoY).
-The company’s U.S. commercial revenue grew a whopping 90% YoY in the quarter boosted by it closing 62 new deals each of which were valued at more than $1 million or more.
+Palantir added 27 new customers in Q2 2022, bringing its customer growth for the quarter to 80% versus the year-ago quarter.
+The company’s U.S. commercial revenue grew a whopping 120% YoY in the quarter.
 Palantir’s contracts are highly secretive due to the nature of its work, and many of the players are required to sign non-disclosure clauses in their deals, so exactly which deals they landed are not always disclosed.

 What’s next for Palantir?

 Palantir continues to improve on its platform; its Titan release of Gotham offers improved performance, more customized views, and AI integration.
 Upon its inception, the company didn’t really have a sales team as its products were priced at a level where its leaders assumed a CEO would need to pitch.
 This view has changed recently as Palantir now has a sales team, which has led to more efficient data management and sales output.